 - Start root cause analysis and develop some outcomes.

-What it can help with: to look at the current situation from a factual perspective
+Look at the current situation from a factual perspective.

 How to use it:

-- Show the team the whiteboard divided into 4 areas labeled: Liked, Learned, Lacked, Longed for
+- Show the team the whiteboard divided into 4 areas labeled Liked, Learned, Lacked, and Longed for.

 - Ask the team to write down on sticky notes everything that they liked, learned, lacked, and longed for during the sprint.